ATLucas/aidev/projects/mc_agents/docs/custom_gpts/mc_agents_assistant.md

 - Below is the `main.js` javascript file for our Mineflayer client. `goTo` is an example of a skill function.
 - We need to generate a lot more skill functions in order to find all the items in the Minecraft world.
-- We need to generate these skill functions in a logical progrogression from simple to difficult.
+- We need to generate these skill functions in a logical progression from simple to difficult.
 - Complex skill functions will need to call any number of simpler skill functions (another reason to create simpler skill functions first).
 - When developing a new function, you may be provided access to a number of skill functions that may be used to implement the new skill function.